percool/LDM-3DG/README.md

-# Latent 3D Graph Diffusion
+# Latent Diffusion for Ligand-Protein Docking

-A fork from:
+This is a work build upon a fork from:

 PyTorch implementation for [Latent 3D Graph Diffusion](https://openreview.net/forum?id=cXbnGtO0NZ)